WebComponentsGuide/webcomponents.guide/learn/components/lifecycle-reference.md

 that means:

 - When an element created in JavaScript is appended to the document, e.g. via a call like `container.append(myElement)`.
-- When the HTML parser enounters the closing tag of an element, and can connect it to the tree, e.g. `</my-element>`.
+- When the HTML parser encounters the closing tag of an element, and can connect it to the tree, e.g. `</my-element>`.
   - This could mean HTML content from a server response.
   - It could also mean content coming from `.innerHTML = '...'`
   - It could also mean content coming `new DOMParser()`